gjmurakami-10gen/mongo-ruby-driver/ClusterTest.md

     - read_preferences # excluded in testing.rake
     - refresh_test # commented out - @rs.add_node(n) @rs.remove_secondary_node @rs.repl_set_remove_node(2)
     - ssl # excluded in testing.rake

-## mongo shell test framework essentials

-- based on mongo shell ReplSetTest and ShardingTest objects
-- language interface communicates via socket to the mongo shell
-- requests are JavaScript statements, responses are mixed text and JSON
-- mongo-ruby-driver Mongo::Shell, Mongo::ReplSetTest, Mongo::ReplSetTest::Node classes
-    - methods provided for nodes, primary, secondaries, uri, kill, stop
-    - runs 96 replica set tests in less than 3 minutes
-    - the replica set is not shutdown after each test, instead nodes are restarted if necessary
-    - mongo shell output is logged to mongo_shell.log, lines are prefixed by a process tag
-    - dataPath is CWD/data/
-    - MONGO_SHUTDOWN=0 environment variable to NOT shutdown the cluster and mongo shell after running tests permitting subsequent tests to be run in less than a second instead of suffering 25-second replica set startup and examination of live cluster and database

 ## Work Items